gajen0981/FHIR-Server/README.md

 # FHIR-Server
 =============
-FHIR server with Blue Button capabilities that is fine tuned for enterprise scalability in mind for any RDBMS with JBoss Application Server.
-This technology stack is developed using industry standards technology including JavaEE with SpringMVC frameworks on top of HAPI server.
+FHIR server with Blue Button capabilities that is fine tuned for enterprise scalability.
+This technology stack is developed using industry standards enterprise technology including JavaEE with SpringMVC frameworks, RDBMS on top of HAPI server.

 Documentation is still in progress and it's in DRAFT format.